mitchtreece/Espresso/README.md

 - `material`
 - `custom`

-`UIAnimation` also supports animation _chaining_.
+`Animation` also supports animation _chaining_.
 This let's you easily define a series of animations to run in succession (similar to a key-frame animation) using a promise-like syntax.

 ```
-UIAnimation(duration: 0.3) {
+Animation(duration: 0.3) {
     view.alpha = 1
 }.then {
     view.backgroundColor = .red
-}.run()
+}.start()
 ```

-All parameters of a regular `UIAnimation` are available to you while chaining:
+All parameters of a regular `Animation` are available to you while chaining:

 ```
-UIAnimation(duration: 0.3) {
+Animation(duration: 0.3) {
     view.alpha = 1
 }.then(.defaultSpring, duration: 0.4) {
     view.backgroundColor = UIColor.red
-}.run()
+}.start()
 ```

 Animations can be created and executed at a later time!
 Running your animations directly from an array _without_ chaining is also supported.

 ```
-let a1 = UIAnimation {
+let a1 = Animation {
     view.alpha = 1
 }

-let a2 = UIAnimation(.simple(.easeIn), duration: 0.5) {
+let a2 = Animation(.simple(.easeIn), duration: 0.5) {
     view.backgroundColor = UIColor.red
 }

-[a1, a2].run {
+[a1, a2].start {
     print("The animations are done!")
 }
 ```

-### UIViewControllerTransition
+### ViewControllerTransition

-Built on top of `UIAnimation`, Espresso's view controller transition system makes it easy to build beautiful custom transitions into your app.
-A simple `UIViewControllerTransition` implementation might look something like this:
+Built on top of `Animation`, Espresso's view controller transition system makes it easy to build beautiful custom transitions into your app.
+A simple `ViewControllerTransition` implementation might look something like this:

 ```
-class FadeTransition: UIViewControllerTransition {
+class FadeTransition: ViewControllerTransition {

-    override func animations(using ctx: Context) -> UIAnimationGroupController {
+    public override func animations(using ctx: Context) -> AnimationGroupController {

         let sourceVC = ctx.sourceViewController
         let destinationVC = ctx.destinationViewController
         let container = ctx.containerView
         let context = ctx.context

-        return UIAnimationGroupController(setup: {
+        return AnimationGroupController(setup: {

             destinationVC.view.alpha = 0
             destinationVC.view.frame = context.finalFrame(for: destinationVC)